apioo/fusio/doc/basic/get_started.rst

           "token": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiI5N2JkNDUzYjdlMDZlOWFlMDQxNi00YmY2MWFiYjg4MDJjZmRmOWZmN2UyNDg4OTNmNzYyYmU5Njc5MGUzYTk4NDQ3MDEtYjNkYTk1MDYyNCIsImlhdCI6MTQ5MTE2NzIzNiwiZXhwIjoxNDkxMTcwODM2LCJuYW1lIjoidGVzdCJ9.T49Af5wnPIFYbPer3rOn-KV5PcN0FLcBVykUMCIAuwI"
       }

-  Note this generates an OAuth2 token with contains all scopes from your user account.
-It is also possible to use the OAuth2 endpoint `/authorization/token` to create an access token with specific assigned scopes.
+  Note this generates an OAuth2 token which contains all scopes from your user account.
+It is also possible to use the OAuth2 endpoint ``/authorization/token`` to create an access token with specific assigned scopes.

 * **Request the non-public API endpoint**